 Moderator: Tom Denford, CEO, North America, ID Comms

 Scott Grenz, Vice President, Global Head of Media, GSK Consumer Healthcare

 8:45 – 12:45am

-Trust Pays Dividends: A Client-Agency Conversation
+Trust as the Foundation: A Client-Agency Conversation

 What makes an agency-marketer relationship work?
 And how do you keep that relationship strong?
 Steve King, Global CEO of Publicis Media, speaks candidly with a senior client about the trust in their partnership as the foundation for a relationship that moves business forward.